cryoFIT/cryo_fit2/README.md

 future    : Automatically estimate compactness, then assign colder start_temparature for a wider (less compact) starting structure

+future    : Automatically identify less fitted local region and fit that region only as real_space_refine2 does

 future    : Automatically reoptimize map weight several times like real_space_refine does

 current   : Automatically use sophisticated strong geometry restraints (Oleg's) for nucleic acids and protein to solve floppy protein local structures (Mg_channel, adenylate kinase)